MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/create-a-phone-system-call-queue-smb.md

 1. Set the **Maximum calls in the queue**.

-2. Choose what you want to do **When the maximum number of calls is reached**.
+2. Choose what you want to do when the maximum number of calls is reached.
 You can disconnect the call or redirect it.
 We recommend that you redirect the call to one of the following destinations:
     - **Person in the organization** - a person in your organization who is able to receive voice calls
     - **Voice app** - an auto attendant or another call queue.
 (Choose the resource account associated with the auto attendant or call queue when choosing this destination.)
     - **External phone number** - any phone number.
 Use this format: +[country code][area code][phone number]